dbos-inc/dbos-demo-apps/bank/README.md

 npx operon start -p 8081
 ```

-Then, in a second window, launch the second bank server, using an identical but differently-named schema:
+Then, in a second terminal window, launch the second bank server, using an identical but differently-named schema:

 ```bash
 export PGPASSWORD=<database password>